Taiwan is a country that’s very much on the sidelines when it comes to investment immigration.

 1. Temporary residence visitor visa – residence requirement of 183 days a year

 - • Invest $200,000 in a new or existing business

 - • Invest $500,000 (NT$15 million) in a for-profit business and create 5 full-time jobs for Taiwanese nationals for 3+ years

 • Invest $1 million (NT$30 million) in government bonds for 3+ years

 Let’s talk about each of these options in more detail.

-Note, you may also bring your family, including your spouse and underage children, with you to Taiwan under the same investment.
-However, they will need to apply for their own Taiwanese visas.
+Note that you may also bring your family, including your spouse and underage children, with you to Taiwan under the same investment.
+However, they will need to apply for their own Taiwan visa.

-This Taiwanese visa will be valid for two years, and subsequently renewed for another two years, after which you may switch to permanent residence, granted you meet the requirements.
+This Taiwan visa will be valid for two years, and subsequently renewed for another two years, after which you may switch to permanent residence provided you meet the visa requirements.